WillWang-X/LeetCodeTrainingGuide/README.md

 ## Why

-> My personal journey to be an algorithm master
+> My journey to be an algorithm master

 There are so many books, websites, videos and repositories about algorithm.
 Why do you create a new one?
 Because they are not what I want.
 So what is your need?